solariachip/solariachip.github.io/_posts/2023-04-14-In-Praise-of-Bad-Art.md

 And since this is entirely my article with pure creative freedom, I'd also like to list more influential cartoons and honorable-mentions that are a must-watch for your next brain rot.
 At the very least, these are a lot more appealing to the eye. ;)

+What are some of your animation favorites?
+Comment below with our new feature! ✨💬

 Cartoon Network \
 ✵ ***Adventure Time***
 ✵ ***Regular Show***